jericjan/SMD/README.md

 │       └───generate_emu_config.exe
 └───steamless
 ```
-4. Either `uv run main.py` to directly run it or `uv run pyinstaller main.spec` to build it
+4. Either run `uv run main.py` to directly run it or `uv run pyinstaller main.spec` to build it.
+You can also build it with `build.bat` for convenience.

 # Pre-requisites
 This program requires that **GreenLuma** is installed, preferably in normal mode.
 Other modes work too but you'll have to specify the AppList folder location manually.